marcy-buccellato/portfolio/tools/README.md

 ## Difference
 Difference is a service that will allow a user to input a query and will yield the difference between:
 1. the sum of the squares of the first n natural numbers
-2. the square of the sum of the same first n natural numbers, where n is guaranteed to be no greater than 100.
+2. the square of the sum of the same first n natural numbers where n is an input number between 0-100.

 **Example**